-Art 198/298 Art Field Experience
+Art 198/298 Art Field Experience 1-3 Credits (Includes Seminar) Nine Credits Maximum of 198 and 298.

-anina (

-Nine Credits Maximum of 198 and 298 Prerequisite: Instructor's Permission.
-(See Section I for further information.)
+Prerequisite: Instructor's Permission.

 Art 199, 299 Independent Studies in Art 1-3 Credits/Term

 An individual studies course designed for art majors on a reading and conference basis with instructor's approval only.
 Provides research and advanced involvement in areas not covered in basic course curriculums.